Antipasto Pasta Salad (Easy Italian Recipe)

 - Pasta Shapes: Use short varieties like farfalle, fusilli, elbows, cavatappi, or tortellini

 - Veggies (up to 3): Add canned artichokes, beans, chickpeas, cucumbers, mushrooms, tomatoes, or bell peppers.
+Try my roasted vegetable orzo salad.

 - Flavor Boosters: Mix in feta, goat cheese, black olives, sun-dried tomatoes, capers, pepperoncini, red onion, or red peppers.

 - Fresh Touches: Brighten it up with herbs like parsley, Italian seasoning, garlic, shallots, or citrus zest.
+Try my Italian chopped salad next time!

-How to make Antipasto Pasta Salad Recipe
+How To Make Antipasto Pasta Salad

-Cook the pasta in 5 quarts of boiling water seasoned with two tablespoons of sea salt until a little past al-dente.
+Step #1: Cook the pasta in 5 quarts of boiling water seasoned with two tablespoons of sea salt until a little past al-dente.
 Read this article for a complete guide on How to cook pasta perfectly every time.

-Place all of your ingredients in a large bowl.
+Step #2: Place all of your ingredients in a large bowl.
 Using large salad servers, toss all of the ingredients together (you reserve a little of each to sprinkle on top).

-For the vinaigrette, add all the ingredients to a small bowl and whisk until combined, or add to a Mason jar with a lid and shake until combined.
+Step #3: For the vinaigrette, add all the ingredients to a small bowl and whisk until combined, or add to a Mason jar with a lid and shake until combined.

-Storage Instructions
+Make-Ahead and Storage Instructions

 Here are a few airtight containers that work well for storing leftover pasta salad, pasta dishes, and more: Pyrex different sizes, Snapware different sizes, Glasslock oven safe, and Rubbermaid Takealongs.
 Any airtight container will do!
 Pasta salad tastes even better the next day.

-Pasta Salad FAQ’s
+FAQ’s

 Absolutely!
 That’s the best part.
 Enjoy this pasta salad at room temperature or cold.
 Yes, you can make this pasta salad two hours ahead of time.
 Let it sit on the counter (toss well before serving).
 Or, try making it a couple of days in advance and store in the fridge.
 This pasta salad will be the favorite side at your next BBQ or gathering!